Characters of the Marvel Cinematic Universe: M–Z: William Ginter Riva

+Parker Robbins / The Hood

+Parker Robbins (portrayed by Anthony Ramos), also known as The Hood, is a Chicago criminal and gang leader who dons a cloak that allows him to tap into dark arts and magic.

+In an alternate universe set in the 1870s, Robbins was the leader of a criminal organization that kidnapped and enslaved Chinese immigrants in America before being killed by Xu Xialing, who took control of his organization.

+As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+An alternate universe variant of Robbins appeared in one project: the Disney+ animated series What If...?.

 Steve Rogers / Captain America

 Jack Rollins

 Jack Rollins (portrayed by Callan Mulvey) is a S.H.I.E.L.D. agent secretly working for Hydra.
-In 2014, he was a member of the S.T.R.I.K.E. team and served as Rumlow's second-in-command, but was later revealed to be a sleeper Hydra agent and participated in the uprising.
+In 2014, he was a member of the S.T.R.I.K.E. team and served as Rumlow's second-in-command and later revealed as one of the sleeper Hydra agent, participating in the uprising.
 In 2023, the Avengers time travel to 2012, where Rollins and Hydra agents attempt to obtain Loki's scepter, but are tricked by the present time Rogers into giving it to him instead.